Fatigue

 11.2

-Characterize the dimensions of fatigue (e.g., physical, mental, impact on motivation) and consider alternative or contributing, treatable causes that may not be directly related to the injury.
-Please refer to Table 11.1 for further information about primary and secondary causes, as well as appropriate treatment strategies for different types of fatigue.
+Characterize the dimensions of fatigue (e.g., physical, mental, impact on motivation) and consider alternative or contributing causes that may not be directly related to the injury.
+Please refer to Table 11.1 for further information about contributing causes of fatigue, as well as to determine appropriate management strategies.

 Last updated